Jackie Larson - Executive Director

 Delmy Chang de Trujillo - Community Resource Specialist

 Delmy started with Centro Hispano in 2004 as a volunteer.
 She loved it so much that she became an invaluable part of Centro’s team in 2010.
-She is the first person the public will work with when they come to or call Centro Hispano.
-All together she has more than 10 years serving the clients.
+She is often the front line of service for clients visiting Centro Hispano.
+She has been serving our clients for over 10 years!
 “My job is enjoyable because of the friendships that I have formed through the many years.
-I take pleasure in getting to know them personally”.
+I take pleasure in getting to know them personally.”
 Outside the office she loves to dance and sing out of tune!

 Sherry Almquist – LITC Coordinator